b0n3sh/lil_music/README.md

 mm = Musicmanager()
 mm.perform_oauth()
 ```
-Now we have our oauth and can loging using `mm.login()`
+Now we have our oauth and can log in using `mm.login()`

-Next, customize your folders variable to choose were to store the main mp3 and the backup.
+Next, customize your folders variable to choose where to store the main mp3 and the backup.

-After, the menu variable, keep using numbers and the name of the artist you wanna upload to google music.
+Finally, the menu variable, keep using numbers and the name of the artist you wanna upload to google music.